jimsynz/faye-rails/README.md

 end
 ```

+See more details in [this issue on GitHub](https://github.com/jamesotron/faye-rails/issues/26).

 # Running on Phusion Passenger

 If you want to run faye-rails on passenger, make sure you are using passenger 4.0 standalone or passenger 4.0 on nginx 1.4+ for nginx with websocket support.
 Passenger on apache is not supported.
 Because passenger uses a multi-process model, you must use the faye redis backend.
 Add `gem 'faye-redis'` to your Gemfile and configure your routes like this: